 Sunset Start of the Sabbath - Diagram

-While "day" in all the verses involved is a supplied word, it is clear that all of the events are being described as happening on the Sabbath (as it should properly have been translated - see Jesus' Resurrection) proving that the Sabbath day - or any day - includes both the dark of night and the following light part of the day.
+While "day" in all the verses involved is a supplied word, it is clear that all of the events are being described as happening on the Sabbath (as it should properly have been translated - see Jesus' Resurrection) proving that the Sabbath day - or any day - includes both the dark of night and the following light part of a 24-hour day.

 Here are the verses that correspond to each point in the diagram